ArmandoBoemio/I-am-Groove/README.md

 <img src="images/apm.png" alt="apm">

 APM stands for **Automatic Pattern Modulation**.
 Move across the slider to select if and when a new pattern is generated.
-The modulation can happean at each new measure or up to after 4 measures.
+The modulation can happen at each new measure or up to after 4 measures.

 ### Complexity